Gorav22/SkillSniper/README.md

 1. Open **Chrome** and go to `chrome://extensions`
 2. Enable **Developer mode** (top right)
 3. Click **"Load unpacked"**
-4. Select the `Resume-agent-extension` folder from this project
+4. Select the `SkillSniper` folder from this project

 ---